TimLC/AD_GAN/README.md

     --metricLossGan binary_crossentropy # Loss of GAN model.
 ```

+NB :

-To use the model once it is trained, use the following command:
+Once the model has been trained, you can modify the values of the generator input vector and see the effects on the generation, use the following command:

 ```
 python ad_gan.py